DUBBEP/LSC-Prototype/README.md

 ## Game UI: **Implemented**

 ### What's been going well
-The players card hand can now dynamically ad and remove cards.
+The players card hand can now dynamically add and remove cards.

 ### What needs to be done
 The ui needs to be cleaned up a little bit.

-## Movement System: **Implemented**

-### What's been going well
-no changes have been made to player movement this week.

 ### What needs to be done